greenboxer1/YouTube-Recommendation-Block/README.md

-Hides homepage videos and recommendations to avoid distractions
+Hides homepage videos and recommendations to avoid distractions browser extension
 # How to install
 * Download the repository as an archive and unpack it
 * Go to browser extensions